prarid/Product_Reviews_Feedback_Extraction/README.md

-# Sentiment Analysis and Topic Modeling Product Reviews
+<PLACHOLDER> # Sentiment Analysis and Topic Modeling Product Reviews

 <b>Project Introduction:</b> This project aims to build a basic sentiment analysis functionality to ascertain whether product reviews are positive or negative.
 Time permitting, this project also has a secondary goal: to analyze the negative reviews for a subset of the products (in particular, Apple iphones) to assess if we can determine any themes or common topics emerging.